tibob/wanperf/README.md

 Please be aware that your few parameters an clicks can produce lots of network traffic.
 Use at your own risk!

-# How to run from source
+## How to run from source
 wanperf is been developped under Debian GNU/Linux.
 It probably will run on any linux system, maybe on BSD-Systems.
+It will not run under Microsoft Windows (until someone ports the code).

 udpecho_ebpf will probably only run on linux systems.

 Both have not been ported to Windows, and probably won't run there for now.

+## sender & satellite
+In order to run wanperf, you need a computer with an ethernet NIC as a sender (wanperf itself, which run as a GUI) and a second computer (satellite) with an ethernet NIC, that echoes the received packets.

 ## satellite
 You need a satellite that echoes UDP datagrams back.
 You could use any udp echo server, but they probably won't mirror